 8. Wear your pearls often.
 Pearls benefit from the moisture from the body so wear them often to keep them looking their best.

-How To Store Pearls
+How to Store Pearls

 Properly storing your pearls when you’re not wearing them will help ensure the longevity and beauty of your precious jewels.
 Here are a few simple tips to help you:

 1. Avoid storing pearls in plastic bags or plastic jewelry boxes.
 Plastic can emit a chemical that can damage or erode the surface of your pearls.
 Ideally, store your pearls in a soft chamois cloth or a pouch made of silk or cotton.
 Make sure to store your pearls separately away from other jewelry or hard metals to prevent scratches.
 If you don’t have a chamois pouch, you can transform a pretty photo-storage box from a craft store or office supplies center by lining the center with a soft color-tested fabric such as felt, velvet, cotton or satin to safely store your pearls.
-Make several quarter-sized holes in the lid for ventilation allowing air to circulate so your pearls can breathe.
+Make several quarter-sized holes in the lid for ventilation, allowing air to circulate, so your pearls can breathe.

 2. Designate a special space just for storing your pearls.
 Most of your other necklaces and bracelets can be hung on a jewelry rack, but pearls, especially pearl necklaces, should be stored flat and away from contact with other necklaces to avoid getting tangled together.
 Always be sure to close the clasps to prevent tangles.
 A velvet or satin-lined jewelry box with designated compartments or a spacious jewelry drawer is ideal.
-Be sure to store your jewelry in a discreet place away from curious eyes or burglary.
+Be sure to store your jewelry in a discreet place away from curious eyes or burglars.

 3. When traveling, wrap your pearls carefully and carry them with you in a soft-lined pouch.
-A soft, organic fabric will protective them from other belongings or objects.
+A soft, organic fabric will protect them from other belongings or objects.
 Be sure the fabric you choose is 100% pure to prevent any possibility the color could fade or bleed onto your pearls.

-4. Store your pearls in moderate temperature environments and away from excessive heat or cold.
+4. Store your pearls in moderate-temperature environments and away from excessive heat or cold.
 Keep pearls away from direct sunlight to prevent damage from UV rays.
-Extreme heat can dry out your pearls leading to discoloration or brittle nacre which can eventually cause cracking.
+Extreme heat can dry out your pearls leading to discoloration or brittle nacre, which can eventually cause cracking.

 5. Do not store your pearls in a safety deposit box for extended periods of time.
 Remember, nacre has an organic composition and needs moisture to breathe.
-Dried out nacre ultimately becomes brittle and can peel, crack or discolor.
+Dried out nacre ultimately becomes brittle and can peel, crack, or discolor.
 Sometimes, dried out nacre causes a yellowing or aged appearance.

-How To Clean Pearls?
+How to Clean Pearls

-Steps To Clean Pearls
+Steps to Clean Pearls

 1. Prevention is #1.
 To keep your pearls clean, be sure you always put them on last and remove them first.

-2. After wearing, gently wipe your pearls with a damp cloth wipe to remove any perfume, makeup or grime that might have come in contact with your pearls.
+2. After wearing, gently wipe your pearls with a damp cloth wipe to remove any perfume, makeup, or grime that might have come in contact with your pearls.

 1. If more intense cleaning is necessary, we suggest using a small mixture of organic or environmentally friendly dish soap or eco-friendly laundry detergent mixed with a quart of warm, not hot or cold, water.
 Mix the solution well and gently rub it over the dirty pearls in a soft circular motion for approximately 15 – 20 seconds.
 Do not pull on the pearls or rub too harshly.
-Do not use vinegar, lemon or baking soda because they contain acids which could erode and damage the nacre.
+Do not use vinegar, lemon, or baking soda because they contain acids which could erode and damage the nacre.

-3. Finally, dry your pearls with a clean dry towel to ensure any excess moisture has been absorbed.
+3. Finally, dry your pearls with a clean, dry towel to ensure any excess moisture has been absorbed.
 As a last step, lay your pearls flat to air-dry completely.
 Do not ever use a blow-dryer to expedite the drying process.
 Forced heat and pressure will damage your pearls.

-4. To keep your pearls in good condition do not hang your necklaces or bracelets in order to let them dry.
+4. To keep your pearls in good condition, do not hang your necklaces or bracelets in order to let them dry.
 Keep them on a flat surface to avoid weakening or stretching the string.

 5. Do not use an ultrasonic jewelry cleaner to clean your pearls.
 The heat, chemicals, and vibrations will be harmful to your pearls.

-6. Never use ordinary household products such as vinegar, ammonia, bleach, rubbing alcohol or nail-polish remover to clean your pearls.
+6. Never use ordinary household products such as vinegar, ammonia, bleach, rubbing alcohol, or nail-polish remover to clean your pearls.
 Those products contain chemicals that will erode your pearls.
 Pearls are organic and sensitive to many types of products.

-7. Metal parts of your pearl jewelry such as 14k gold clasps or 14k chains can be cleaned using the same methods mentioned above.
+7. Metal parts of your pearl jewelry such as 14K gold clasps or 14K chains can be cleaned using the same methods mentioned above.
 If needed, metal parts or chains can be cleaned with traditional jewelry cleaner.
 Look for a cleaner that has pure ingredients and is environmentally safe.

 Ultimately, keeping your pearls looking their best is simple to do.
 By following a few basic tips, your gems will retain their shimmer and shine for generations.
 Be sure to wear your pearls often to maintain your beauties from the sea!
 The next time you buy a cultured pearl necklace for your loved one, share this blog post and use the experience as a chance for bonding and making new memories.